Matthew1906/Shoplexify/README.md

 6. Transaction and Checkout
 7. Add Product Review Section, Slightly fix responsiveness
 8. Restructuring the Application using Blueprints
+9. Add session feature so that user can add products to cart without login
-9. Deploy the app to Heroku
+10. Deploy the app to Heroku

 #### Steps of Deployment:
 1. Clone this repository